 Stock-based compensation expense represents the cost of the grant date fair value of employee stock option grants recognized over the requisite service period of the awards (usually the vesting period) on a straight-line basis, net of estimated forfeitures.
 We estimate the fair value of stock option grants using the Black-Scholes option pricing model, which requires the input of highly subjective assumptions, including (a) the risk-free interest rate, (b) the expected volatility of our stock, (c) the expected term of the award and (d) the expected dividend yield.
 The risk-free interest rates for periods within the expected life of the option are based on the yields of zero-coupon U.S. Treasury securities.
 Due to the lack of a public market for the trading of our common stock and a lack of company specific historical and implied volatility data, we have based our estimate of expected volatility on the historical volatility of a group of similar companies that are publicly traded.
 For these analyses, we have selected companies with comparable characteristics to ours including enterprise value, risk profiles, position within the industry, and with historical share price information sufficient to meet the expected life of the stock-based awards.
 We compute the historical volatility data using the daily closing prices for the selected companies' shares during the equivalent period of the calculated expected term of our stock-based awards.
 We will continue to apply this process until a sufficient amount of historical information regarding the volatility of our own stock price becomes available.
 The expected term represents the period of time that options are expected to be outstanding.
-Because there was not enough historical exercise behavior through December 31, 2012 or through December 31, 2013, for 2012 stock option grants, we determined the expected life assumption using the simplified method, which is an average of the contractual term of the option and the vesting period.
-In 2013, the stock option grants through August 1, 2013 were in-the-money, based on the retrospective fair value determinations, so we determined the expected life assumption is based on the fact that we have never paid cash dividends and have no present inten
+Because there was not enough historical exercise behavior through March 31, 2014, for 2012 stock option grants, we determined the expected life assumption using the simplified method, which is an average of the contractual term of the option and the vesting period.
+In 2013, the stock option grants through August 1, 2013 were in-the-money, based on the retrospective fair value determinations, so we determined the expected life assumption for these stock options using a risk-adjusted method, which adjusts the average of the contractual term of the option and its vesting period for risk, reducing the expected life.
+For stock option grants in December 2013, which were granted at-the-money, we determined the expected life assumption using the simplified method.
+The expected dividend yield assumption is based on the fact that we have never paid cash dividends and have no present intention to pay cash dividends.

-For employee stock option grants made during the year ended December 31, 2012 and 2013, the weighted-average assumptions used in the Black-Scholes option pricing model to determine the fair value of those grants were as follows:
+For employee stock option grants made during the years ended December 31, 2012 and 2013 and the three months ended March 31, 2013 and 2014, the weighted-average assumptions used in the Black-Scholes option pricing model to determine the fair value of those grants were as follows:

-Ended nber 31,
+Years er Decembe Three mont March

-2012 2013
+2012 2013 2013 (unaudited) 2014 (unaudited)

-Risk-free interest 0.93% 1.01%
+Risk-free interest rate 0.93% 1.01% 0.89% 1.01%

-Expected volatility 89.0% 87.9%
+Expected volatility 89.0% 87.9% 88.3% 87.9%

-Expected term (in years) 6.08 5.36
+Expected term (in years) 6.08 5.36 5.92 5.36

-Expected dividend yield 0.0% 0.0%
+Expected dividend yield 0.0% 0.0% 0.0% 0.0%

 We had no non-employee stock options grants for the year ended December 31, 2012.
-For non-employee stock option grants made for the year ended December 31, 2013, the weighted-average assumptions used in the Black-Scholes option pricing model to determine the fair value of those grants were as follows:
+For non-employee stock option grants made for the year ended December 31, 2013 and the three months ended March 31, 2013 and 2014, the weighted-average assumptions used in the Black-Scholes option pricing model to determine the fair value of those grants were as follows: